dapr/cli/README.md

 #### Installing a specific version (Standalone)

 Using `actions init` will download and install the latest version of Actions.
-In order to specify the version of the Actions runtime, use the `runtime-version` flag:
+In order to specify a specific version of the Actions runtime, use the `runtime-version` flag:

 ```
 $ actions init --runtime-version v0.3.0-alpha